blocksds/sdk/readme.rst

 ===================

 You need to install a cross compiler to build applications for NDS.
-You also need to build a few host tools, so you need a compiler for the host, the FreeImage library, and some build tools (Meson and Ninja):
+You also need to build a few host tools, so you need a compiler for the host and the FreeImage library.

 If you're on Ubuntu, for example, run the following command:

 .. code:: bash

     sudo apt-get install -y --no-install-recommends \
-        build-essential libfreeimage-dev meson ninja-build
+        build-essential libfreeimage-dev

 You will also need to install the ARM toolchain of Wonderful Toolchains, but you can skip step 5: